-While Cloudways had a Largest Contentful Paint of 0.583 s, a Total Blocking Time of 0 s, and a Cumulative Layout Shift of 0, SiteGround recorded a Largest Contentful Paint 0.876 s, a Total Blocking Time of 0 s, and a Cumulative Layout Shift of 0.
-Hence, we can see that Cloudways has better scores than SiteGround.
+Cloudways exhibited a Largest Contentful Paint of 468ms, a Total Blocking Time of 0s, and a Cumulative Layout Shift of 0, while SiteGround recorded a Largest Contentful Paint of 546ms, a Total Blocking Time of 0s and a Cumulative Layout Shift of 0.

-Global TTFB is an essential parameter to measure the response time across multiple global locations.
-It is important to check it, especially if your site is receiving traffic from multiple global locations.
-I tested the Global TTFB by pinging a site from 10 different locations.
+Global TTFB is a critical parameter that measures response time across multiple global locations.
+It is essential to assess this parameter if your site receives traffic from various global locations.
+I conducted a test to evaluate the Global TTFB by pinging a website from 35 different locations.

 Cloudways vs SiteGround: Features